grafana/k6-docs/CONTRIBUTING_FILE_FORMAT.md

 **Variations**

 It is possible to adjust your admonition theme using custom `Blockquote` wrapper.
-This wrapper accepts the follwoing props:
+This wrapper accepts the following props:

 - `mod`, one of [`note`, `warning`, `attention`, `default`].
 Optional, default value is `default`.
 Passing any non-default value will display corresponding kicker with an icon.
 - `title`.
 Optional.
 If passed, will replace default text in the kicker.
 Title is getting wrapped with `h4` tag and beas `id` attribute to be able to be anchored to. ⚠️ **Make sure title is unique across the page**